MisteFr/ScoreboardsPE/README.md

 * /scoreboard remove < player / @all > < Name of the scoreboard >

 It removes the scoreboard from the player.
+For exemple: ``/scoreboard remove @all Miste`` will remove the scoreboard from all the online players.

+* /scoreboard delete < Name of the scoreboard >

+It removes the scoreboard from the database, that means that you wouldn't be able to use it in the future.
+**NB**: Please note that this command doesn't remove the scoreboard from it's viewers
-For exemple ``/scoreboard rmLine Misteboss1 Miste 1`` will remove the scoreboard.
+Exemple: ``/scoreboard delete Miste`` will remove the scoreboard.

+* /scoreboard help

+It gives you the list of available commands and how to use them.

 ### API
 ```
 use Miste\scoreboardspe\API\{
-	Scoreboard, ScoreboardDisplaySlot, ScoreboardSort
+	Scoreboard, ScoreboardDisplaySlot, ScoreboardSort, ScoreboardAction
 };

 /*